THIS IS THE OFFSHOOT I WROTE FOR THE LLS FUNDRAISER

 "Nice try child," a voice hissed in his ear.
 Long arms grabbed his shoulders and pressed him back against a wall-like chest.

 Terrified eyes popped open wide and flight mode kicked in.
 He flailed against his much larger foe but it was to no avail.
-Kai was till so young and only half trained.
+Kai was still so young and only half trained.
 He was no match for the vampire assassin.

 The drug had not yet defeated his body but all that meant was he was conscious when fangs sliced in his throat.